So many industry events, so little time...

 This sounds so obvious it hurts, but it needs to be said: an event that no one attends is a huge waste of time.
-If you are considering investing your time and money in attending an event, make sure that the organizers are investing their time and money in the event as well--check it out on social media, and do your part to help promote it among your contacts, as well.
+If you are considering investing your time and money in attending an event, make sure that the organizers are investing their time and money in the event as well.
+Check it out on social media and do your part to help promote it among your contacts, as well.

 3) Am I striking a good balance in the types of events I choose to attend?

-Last but not least, it’s important to be introspective and ask questions about yourself as well.
-Sure, that conference you’re planning on attending might be great--but if nine of the last ten events you attended were all conferences, you may wish to redirect your efforts and diversify your event schedule a bit.
+Last but not least, it’s important to be introspective and ask questions about yourself, as well.
+Sure, that conference you’re planning on attending might be great, but if nine of the last ten events you attended were all conferences, you may wish to redirect your efforts and diversify your event schedule a bit.